Darxo/Hardened/README.md

 - Fleeing characters who rally, lose 3 Action Points
 - Fleeing characters now have +1 Action Point
 - Player characters now have +1 Action Point during AutoRetreat
+- **Bandages** worn by enemies now have a 60% chance to drop (down from 100%)
+- Non-Named shields worn by enemies now have a 50% chance to drop (down from 90%)
+- All shields worn by enemies can now drop, even if they have less than 25% Condition or less than 6 Condition left
 - Armor Penetration is capped at 100%.
 Any Armor Penetration above 100% has no effect.
 Reaching 100% Armor Pen still has damage reduction from remaining armor applied
 - No character can receive more than one negative morale check, caused by a fleeing ally, per turn
 - Dying or Fleeing characters no longer trigger negative morale checks for their allies if the distance between them is greater than the vision of the receiving ally